barrachri/paymentify/README.md

 ## How to run it locally

-With a `poetry` available on your path
+With `poetry` available on your path

 ```
 poetry install